cloudsigma/docker-machine-driver-cloudsigma/README.md

 - `--cloudsigma-api-location`: CloudSigma API location endpoint [code](http://cloudsigma-docs.readthedocs.io/en/latest/general.html#api-endpoint).
 - `--cloudsigma-cpu`: CPU clock speed for the host in MHz.
 - `--cloudsigma-cpu-type`: CPU type
-- `--cloudsigma-driver-name`: CloudSigma drive name (latest version will be used).
+- `--cloudsigma-drive-name`: CloudSigma drive name (latest version will be used).
 - `--cloudsigma-drive-size`: Drive size for the host in GiB.
 - `--cloudsigma-drive-uuid`: CloudSigma drive uuid.
 - `--cloudsigma-memory`: Size of memory for the host in MB.